cf73/humanity/content/collections/photography_contributions/woman-selling-shoes-in-beijing-1984.md

     content:
       -
         type: text
-        text: 'Cold December evening on the back streets of Beijing, it took me two tries to get this woman to smile and indicate it was okay to take her photo.
-It was 1984, just as China was about to begin opening to the world and she was at the forefront, selling Western calendars in addition tor shoes.'
+        text: 'Cold December evening on the back streets of Beijing, it took me two tries to get this woman to smile and indicate it was okay to take her photo. '
+  -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: 'It was 1985, just as China was about to begin opening to the world and she was at the forefront, selling Western calendars in addition to shoes.'
-collection_type: poetry-contribution
+collection_type: photography-contribution
 challenges:
   - inspiration
 updated_by: 46c097c5-771c-49e2-b8c6-ba6009ae7172
-updated_at: 1712717458
+updated_at: 1712717730
 ---